Guides Europe Scotland

 Edinburgh Castle (middle); and driving tours around the picturesque Scottish Highlands (right).

 Meanwhile, for art and architecture lovers, Glasgow wins in popularity for its singularly beautiful Gothic cathedral, plus Victorian and art nouveau building design at every turn -- not to mention the prestigious Burrell Collection of art and the historic turn-of-the-century Tenement House.

-Farther afield, the Scottish Highlands offer breathtaking beauty and vistas of Ben Nevis, Scotland's highest mountain (towering at 1,344 metres or 4,409 ft.)
+Of course, a trip to Scotland wouldn't be complete without a tour of the Scottish Highlands offer breathtaking beauty and vistas of Ben Nevis, Scotland's highest mountain (towering at 1,344 metres or 4,409 ft.)
 For sport and nature lovers the Aviemore area beckons with scenic walks and mountain ski resorts, while the Inner Hebrides just off the western coast features mysterious ancient ruins and awesome landscapes.

 also see -> Scotland's 5 Star Luxury Hotels